 The constant presence of our families can also lead to an underlying tension in the home.
 The introverted family member is craving silence.
 The extroverted family member wants to talk non-stop.
 Children are bundles of endless energy who have no place to expend it.
 How we view this will affect our experience.
 We can see it as an obstacle to getting things done or an opportunity to build better relationships.

 Unfortunately, our fear of missing out (FOMO) drives us to consume media without a break.
 We start the morning with news about the latest updates about the pandemic.
 We interact on social media and listen to the news outlets go from mass hysteria to feel-good stories and back again.
 We listen to our government looking for answers that they do not have.

 We go to bed upset and anxious, and when we wake up the next morning, we repeat the cycle.

 We need to adjust our mindset and behaviors to navigate this constant state of change and avoid being overwhelmed.

 We can decide to be fully present every day.
 We don’t have to wait for things to change to begin to live fully.
 Every day is a gift, and we have to determine how we are going to use it.

 We can remind ourselves that people change jobs even during wartime and global recessions.

 Although this season is unlikely to last forever, we can be realistic and practical about the steps we need to take to survive.

 We can try to look at obstacles as opportunities.
-There will be a significant number of businesses that will launch to meet needs that have arisen due to the Coronavirus.
+A significant number of businesses will launch to meet needs that have arisen due to the Coronavirus.
 I was unfamiliar with what Zoom Meeting had to offer before the pandemic.
 Now I wish I could go back in time and buy their stock.
 Home deliveries, virtual learning, and the fast retooling of factories to create and deliver face-masks and ventilators are just a few ways that obstacles have turned into opportunities for some.